Categories

 Complete company profile

-Initial state of the seller’s dashboard.
-Here the seller would have quick access to the most recent documents, notifications, quick actions. access to their company profile (and user management), highlights from Tradeshift’s knowledge base, and personalised trainings available to that user.
+The initial state of the seller’s dashboard.
+Here the seller would have quick access to the most recent documents, notifications, and quick actions. access to their company profile (and user management), highlights from Tradeshift’s knowledge base, and personalized training material available to that user.

 Populated dashboard